1. What Is OOPS ABAP?

 Answer: Class is a user-defined data type which contains methods, events, attributes, interfaces, etc.

 10. What Is The Difference Between Abstract Class And Interface?

-Interface contains methods without implementation.
+The interface contains methods without implementation.

 11. Is It Mandatory To Implement All Methods Of Interface In The Class Which Includes Interface?

-No it is not mandatory to implement all normal interface methods but it is mandatory to implement all Abstract methods.
+Answer: No it is not mandatory to implement all normal interface methods but it is mandatory to implement all Abstract methods.

 12. What Is An Abstract Class In Ooabap?

-Abstract class is a class which contains at least one abstract method.
+An abstract class is a class which contains at least one abstract method.